-- How to assist during intubation
+How to assist during intubation

 Julie Miller, BSN, RN, CCRN-K

 Julie Miller is a Clinical Practice Specialist with the American Association of Critical Care Nurses.
 She currently serves as the Clinical Lead and one of the content experts for AACN’s Essentials of Critical Care Orientation (ECCO) eLearning program.
 She has an extensive background in adult critical care and maintains her CCRN-K certification.
-For 18 years of her 36 year nursing career she served as a critical care nursing professional development specialist ensuring a comprehensive orientation for novice acute, progressive, and critical care nurses.
+For 18 years of her 36-year nursing career she served as a critical care nursing professional development specialist ensuring a comprehensive orientation for novice acute, progressive, and critical care nurses.
 Julie’s passion is to ensure nurses have the evidence and education to provide the very best care for their patients.

 Kendra McMillian, MPH, RN

 Kendra McMillian is a Senior Policy Advisor at the American Nurses Association in the Department of Nursing Practice and Work Environment.
 She is a licensed Registered Nurse with a master’s degree in Public Health.
 In her current role she is working to address safe staffing, emerging roles and trends in nursing practice, monitoring of infectious disease, and disaster preparedness.
-She is passionate about the profession of nursing and nursing’s impact on the delivery of quality health care and overall improvement of the population’s health.
+She is passionate about the profession of nursing and nursing’s impact on the delivery of quality healthcare and overall improvement of the population’s health.